Iran further expanding enrichment capacity - diplomats

 If confirmed in the next IAEA report on Iran's atomic activities, expected in mid-November, it would suggest Iran is steadily moving towards completing instalment of centrifuges at the Fordow subterranean centrifuge site.

-The work may be "near complete," the Vienna-based diplomat said, in remarks echoed by another envoy.
+"I would think they are going fast enough that they are near complete," the Vienna-based diplomat said, in comments echoed by another envoy.

 There was no immediate comment from Iran or the IAEA, the U.N. nuclear agency based in the Austrian capital.